AmyAmyZhu/AI-HarryPotter/A4/issue2/Issue2SentenceGen.md

 ###Original
 Albus Dumbledore is Headmaster and Good Wizard.
 Albus Dumbledore is owner of Fawkes.
 ###Modified

 Albus Dumbledore is a headmaster and good wizard.
+He is a teacher of Switching Class and Transfiguration Class.
 He is an owner of Fawkes.
-He is covered in Switching Spell.

 ##MinervaMcGonigle
 ###Original
 Minerva Mc Gonigle is Shapeshifter, Professor and Good Wizard.
 ###Modified
-Minerva Mc Gonigle is a shapeshifter, professor and good wizard.
+**Note: no NL name for this one, so 'He/she is' correct** Minerva Mc Gonigle is a shapeshifter, professor and good wizard.
+He/she is a teacher of Switching Class and Transfiguration Class.
+He/she is practitioner of Switching Spell.

 ##SwitchingSpell
 ###Original
 *NULL*
 ###Modified
 Switching Spell is a Switching.
+Switching Spell is covered in Switching Class.
 Switching Spell has practitioner Albus Dumbledore, Harry Potter, Hermoine Granger, and Minerva Mc Gonigle.

 ##SwitchingClass
 ###Original
 *NULL*
 ###Modified

 Switching Class is a Spells Course.
 Switching Class teaches Switching Spell.
 Switching Class is taught by Albus Dumbledore and Minerva Mc Gonigle.